JakobJoSchmidt/OpenQA-Elasticsearch-LLMs/README.md

 # OpenQA-Elasticsearch-LLMs

-Repository for my master's thesis "Design and Implementation of an Open-Domain Question-Answering System with Elasticsearch and Language Models"
+Repository for my master's thesis “Design and Implementation of an Open-Domain Question-Answering System with Elasticsearch and Language Models” for a Master’s degree in Computer Science.

 # Abstract